Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Supplementary Material on AI Support for Specific Topics and Tasks

-Code and Dataset-Focused Search Engines include platforms such as \href{https://portal.paperswithcode.com/}{Papers with Code}, \href{https://github.com/OSU-NLP-Group/ScienceAgentBench}{ScienceAgentBench}, and \href{https://huggingface.co/}{Huggingface}, which are specifically designed to bridge the gap between academic publications and practical implementation by linking research papers with associated code and datasets.
+Code and dataset-focused search engines include platforms such as \href{https://huggingface.co/}{Huggingface} (which in 2025 absorbed Papers with Code) and \href{https://github.com/OSU-NLP-Group/ScienceAgentBench}{ScienceAgentBench}, which are specifically designed to bridge the gap between academic publications and practical implementation by linking research papers with associated code and datasets.
 These platforms facilitate reproducibility and practical application of research findings by aggregating code repositories, enabling researchers and practitioners to easily explore implementations, compare results, and benchmark their models.
-A key feature of such platforms is their ability to provide dataset discovery tools, which allow users to identify relevant datasets for specific research problems, fostering collaboration and accelerating experimentation cycles.
+A key feature of such platforms is their provision of dataset discovery tools, which allow users to identify relevant datasets for specific research problems, fostering collaboration, and accelerating experimentation cycles.
 These search engines are particularly valuable for machine learning practitioners, as they facilitate quick access to ready-to-use codebases, helping them implement cutting-edge research more efficiently.
-Based on these community-curated leaderboards, some studies have proposed models for constructing leaderboards directly from scientific papers \cite{hou-etal-2019-identification,kardas-etal-2020-axcell,sahinuc-etal-2024-efficient}.
+Based on these community-curated leaderboards, some studies have proposed models for constructing leaderboards directly from scientific papers~\cite{hou-etal-2019-identification,kardas-etal-2020-axcell,sahinuc-etal-2024-efficient}.